Halima Aden becomes first model to wear hijab and burkini in Sports Illustrated swimsuit issue

 Published 29th April 2019

-Credit: Yu Tsai/Sports Illustrated/Sports Illustrated
+Credit: Yu Tsai/SI Swimsuit

 Halima Aden becomes first model to wear hijab and burkini in Sports Illustrated swimsuit issue